stormpath/stormpath-documentation/source/multitenancy.rst

 7.1.
 What Is a Multi-Tenant Application?
 ========================================

 The best way to understand the concept of multi-tenancy is by thinking of a condo: lots of residents making use of a shared infrastructure while maintaining their own private and secure living areas.
 Similar to this, a **multi-tenant application** is a single application that services multiple tenants simultaneously.
 For privacy and security purposes, it's very important that the application maintain data segmentation between its multiple tenants.
 At Stormpath, this segmentation is baked-in to our data model.
-How do we do this?
-Well, it starts with an Organization.

 7.2.
 Modeling Tenants in Stormpath
 ===================================

+Multi-tenant applications come with special user management considerations:

+- How will tenants be represented?
+- How will user data in one tenant be kept secure and separate from other tenant partitions?

 In our :ref:`Account Management <account-mgmt>` chapter we discussed two kinds of Account Stores: :ref:`Directories <directory-mgmt>`, and :ref:`Groups <group-mgmt>`.
 For multi-tenant applications there is an additional :ref:`Organization <ref-organization>` resource, which functions like a virtual Account Store that itself wraps both Directories and Groups.